vishalm029/app-ideas/README.md

 Each project has the following **features**:

-1. A clear and descriptive objective;
+1. A clearly articulated project objective, outlining its purpose.
-2. A list of _User Stories_ which should be implemented (these stories act more as a guideline than a forced list of _To-Do's_.
-Feel free to add your own stories if you want);
+2. A flexible set of User Stories to guide your implementation process, allowing for your own additions.
-3. A list of bonus features that not only improve the base project, but also your skills at the same time (these are optional and should be attempted only after you have completed the required user stories)
+3. Optional bonus features that take your project and skills to the next level.
-4. All the resources and links to help you find what you need to complete the project
+4. A comprehensive resources and links section to support your successful project completion.

 Here you can [watch a video about this repository](https://www.youtube.com/watch?v=TNzCfgwIDCY).